pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - An important thing to notice and to remember is that like `rectMode()` and `ellipseMode()` these 'stay on' until you change them
 - So if you set a `fill()` then _every_ shape will have that fill until you set something else
-- Also importantly, you put the colouring instructions _before_ the drawing instructions they will apply to
+- Also importantly, you put the coloring instructions _before_ the drawing instructions they will apply to

 ---